MMoses12/Automatic-Grader-of-C-programs-in-C-/README.md

 # Automatic-Grader-of-C-programs-in-C-
 Automatic grader for programming lesson, using exec and fork commands.
+To compile just use the make command.